rolspace/www.rolandoramos.tech/rebuild/content/blog/the-ienumerable-group-by-overloads/index.md

 <p class="subtitle">2.
 Enumerable.GroupBy&lt;TSource, TKey, TElement&gt; Method (IEnumerable&lt;TSource&gt;, Func&lt;TSource, TKey&gt;, Func&lt;TSource, TElement&gt;)</p>

 The second overload takes three parameters, two of which we have already seen in overload #1.
-The third parameter is:  <code>Func&lt;TSource, TElement&gt;</code>.
+The third parameter is:  `Func<TSource, TElement>`.
 This parameter defines a delegate that will project the elements in the source collection into a new collection.

-In the code sample, the elements in the source collection, of type  <code>Person</code>, are being grouped by the Type property into a new anonymous object.
+In the code sample, the elements in the source collection, of type  `Person`, are being grouped by the Type property into a new anonymous object.
 This object has two properties, the person’s full name and the age.
-The new parameter is declared with the type:  <code>Func&lt;Person, “Anonymous Type”&gt;</code>:
+The new parameter is declared with the type: `Func<Person, “Anonymous Type”>`:

 ```csharp
 //Lambda